ruff-lang/specification/README.md

 ### Document Carrot Interfaces

 Each `carrot` should document its public interface using the documentation comment syntax above function definitions.
+When distributing `carrot`s, the documentation generator can publish the documentation in the centralized `carrot` repository and provide a uniform way to browse documentation.